mitsuoxv/euro-or-not-gdp/README.md

        width = 8, height = 8, units = "in", dpi = 300)
 ```

-The logstic regression model classifies correctly 20 out of 24
+The logstic regression model classifies correctly 18 out of 24
 countries.
 It assigns euro probability to each country.
 Among euro
-countries, the highest probabilities go to Greece, Italy and Portuga.
+countries, the highest probabilities go to Greece, Italy and Portugal.
 They are the most euro-ic countries, according to this model.
 Ireland
 has the lowest probability, and is misclassified as non-euro, probably
 because of [Leprechaun
 economics](https://en.wikipedia.org/wiki/Leprechaun_economics).

-The model misclassifies one country, Denmark, out of 13 non-euro
+The model misclassifies 3 non-euro countries, Denmark, Norway and UK, as euro
 countries.
 The model may excuse itself by saying that [Denmark krone is
 pegged to the euro](https://en.wikipedia.org/wiki/Denmark_and_the_euro).